Listen to Podcast

 - understand in general when to outsource and when to build talent in-house and when to hire

 - and be able to describe the VCIO role pros and cons.
 (Virtual Chief Information Officer)[We did not have time to talk about this learning objective!
-Stay tuned for a blog post about it.]
+Here is a blog post about it.]

 Please stay to the end to take our survey after the webinar today.
 It really helps us improve and one lucky person will win a $25 gift certificate.
 The person is chosen at random from the survey respondents.